Civilians, Diplomats Seek Evacuation from Chaotic Kabul Airport

-Italy, Saudi Arabia, France, New Zealand, Sweden, Australia and the Czech Republic are among the nations who have already flown out their personnel or announced plans Monday for those flights.
+Italy, Saudi Arabia, France, New Zealand, Sweden, Australia and the Czech Republic are among the nations that have flown out their personnel or announced plans Monday for those flights.

 Taliban fighters were patrolling the streets of Kabul on Monday following the gains that saw them capture provincial capitals and sweep through most of the country in a little more than a week.

-Mullah Abdul Ghani Baradar, a co-founder and deputy Taliban chief congratulated the people of Afghanistan and his “Mujahideen [holy warriors]” on their “mammoth gains” in a late Sunday statement.
+Mullah Abdul Ghani Baradar, a co-founder and deputy Taliban chief, congratulated the people of Afghanistan and his "mujahedeen (holy warriors)" on their "mammoth gains" in a late Sunday statement.
 He delivered the Pashto language video message from his office in Doha, Qatar.

 "I am here to announce that we are responsible for your lives and all that pertain to everyday living, and to convince you that we will provide everything to make your lives better to the strength that has been provided to us by the Almighty who has granted us such a big victory," Baradar said.